 A study published under the Cardiovascular Therapeutic the research indicates that spirulina favours the prevention of heart and vascular diseases due to its hypolipidemic and anti-inflammatory properties.
-Not only that, it could contribute to the antioxidant, protein, fibre and essential micronutrients content in the body and the glucose in the blood which translates into an anti-diabetic effect.
+Not only that, but it could also contribute to the antioxidant, protein, fibre and essential micronutrients content in the body and the glucose in the blood which translates into an anti-diabetic effect.
 (Hypolipidemic, Antioxidant, and Antiinflammatory Activities of Microalgae Spirulina)

-Finally, although many use spirulina algae as a weight-loss supplement, its efficacy is still uncertain and there are no studies that can prove its usefulness in this manner, although, due to its richness in proteins and fiber, it could contribute along with training to maintain a healthy good body composition and maintain health for all the aforementioned benefits.
+Finally, although many use spirulina algae as a weight-loss supplement, its efficacy is still uncertain and there are no studies that can prove its usefulness in this manner, although, due to its richness in proteins and fibre, it could contribute along with training to maintain healthy good body composition and maintain health for all the aforementioned benefits.